 Billions of bacteria inhabit the colon.
 Many of these healthy bacteria enhance immune function and prevent diseases in parts of the body beyond the digestive tract, including Bifidobacteria and Lactobacilli.

 Probiotics are dietary supplements that contain billions of these and other “beneficial” bacteria in living form.
-They are ingested and eventually deliver beneficial bacteria into the intestinal tract where they increase in number and amplify their health-promoting and balancing effects.
+After they are ingested, they eventually deliver beneficial bacteria into the intestinal tract where they increase in number and amplify their health-promoting and balancing effects.

 Prebiotics also complement the action of probiotics.
 Prebiotics are a class of nutrients that help immune-supporting bacteria to proliferate in the colon.
 They have been shown to optimize immune function, generating a broad array of health benefits.
 Cutting-edge clinical research indicates that they help to combat cancer and bone loss, reduce the incidence of allergies and even lower cholesterol levels.